gher-uliege/DINCAE/README.md

 * Python 3.6.8
 * netcdf4 1.4.2
 * numpy 1.15.4
-* Tensorflow version 1.15 (DINCAE does not work with TensforFlow 2.0)
+* Tensorflow version 1.15 (DINCAE does not work with TensforFlow 2.0; TensorFlow 1.5 does not work on python 3.8)

 You can install those packages either with `pip3` or with `conda`.